hashimati/hashimati/README.md

 ### Hi there 👋

+My name is Ahmed Al Hashmi.
+I'm a software developer.
+- 🔭 I’m currently working on developing a rapid development tool.
 <!--
 **hashimati/hashimati** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.